Attending NBAA-BACE Convention? Tips to get the MOST out of the show.

 Get your badge early – avoid the lines and prep for enhanced security measures.

-Pre-register online at the NBAA website, then pick up your badge at either the static display or the convention center at a self-service kiosk.
+Pre-register online at the NBAA website, then pick up your badge at either the aircraft static display or the convention center at a self-service kiosk.
 Plus, for 2023, NBAA will be setting up satellite registration stations at some of the event hotels: Resorts World, Westgate, Wynn/Encore and the Bellaigio.
 Onsite registration and badge pick-up will be available daily, starting as early as a few days before the show.
-The kiosks can get congested so try to get your badge no later than the Monday afternoon to avoid the lines.

-If you can’t preregister online and have to register onsite for any reason, try going in Monday afternoon before 5:00 pm when you arrive from the airport!
+If you can’t preregister online and have to register onsite for any reason, try going to a registration location Monday afternoon before 5:00 pm when you arrive from the airport.

 Getting around – it’s a big show!

 The convention is massive…a huge exhibition hall with hundreds of exhibitors, plus the static and educational sessions.
 The easiest way to stay on top of it is to download the official NBAA app.
 The exhibitor search and floorplan locator are my favorites.

 NBAA also offers a very efficient free shuttle bus service from the sanctioned event hotels and to/from the Convention Center and the Static Display.
 The ride-share services and taxis also have marked pick-up areas at the Convention Center and major local entertainment venues.

 NBAA nightlife and off-site entertainment – plan in advance.

 During show hours isn’t the only place to network, get the latest news, and meet new industry contacts.
-The nightlife can be just as productive, and you should have a plan in advance.
+The nightlife can be just as productive, and you should (once again) have a plan in advance.